|

 - RAVENNA:

-of Raven, meaning "raven."
+of English unisex Raven, meaning "raven (the bird)."

-- RAWIYA:
+- RAWIYA

-"Story-teller."
 Arabic name derived from the word rawa, meaning

 - RAWYA:

-Variant of Arabic Rawiya, meaning
+Variant spelling of Arabic Rawiya, meaning

 "story-teller."

-- RAYA:
+- RAYA

-Pet form of Bulgarian Rayna, meaning "queen."
+- Pet form of Bulgarian Rayna, meaning "queen."

 - RAYEN: